alhamdu-e/ProductList/README.md

-# simple fronted website built using react,TailwindCSs
+# Simple Frontend website built using React and TailwindCSS

 # Getting Started with Create React App